seanmdalton/pulsestage/docs/development/setup/local-development.md

 1. Check the logs: `make logs`
 2. Try a clean restart: `make clean && make dev`
-3. Check `TROUBLESHOOTING.md` for common issues
+3. Check the [Troubleshooting Guide](../../getting-started/troubleshooting.md) for common issues
 4. Ask in the team channel

 Happy coding! 🚀